 A Lean organization engages everyone in using science to improve work by seeing and solving problems every day to optimize the flow of value to clients.
+Lean as science builds an agile workforce, agile teams and an agile organization through a rigorous understanding of HOW problems are tackled systematically and systemically by everyone.
 Anywhere where there is work, Lean thinking applies.
-In this 1-day workshop, participants situate Lean in a scientific context.
-Building on the Introduction to Lean simulation, participants collaboratively write a case study using the “A3 report” systematic approach to solve a problem and to gain consensus on improvements.
-Prerequisite is Introduction to Lean for Government.
+In this course, participants situate Lean in a scientific context.
+Participants learn about the “A3 report” systematic and systemic approach to solve a problem and to gain consensus on improvements.
+Prerequisite is Introduction to Lean.

 -Core elements of all sciences